AND STELLING MINNIS CHARITABLE TRUST

 The Owners have not authorised any other body to appoint a representative Manager, nor would that be appropriate given that the role of the Managers is to act in certain defined respects on their behalf.
 The position in relation to the Charitable Trust is different, as to which see below.

 The Owners are always willing to appoint as Managers, individuals who wish to participate in the protection and conservation of the Minnis.
 Anyone interested should speak in the first instance to one of the existing Managers.

 The Managers are not authorised by the Owners to grant easements or other rights over or in relation to the Minnis.
-Any person wishing to acquire or confirm any such rights should contact Charles Gooch at the address given in the New residents guide - click here to view
+Any person wishing to acquire or confirm any such rights should contact Charles Gooch at the address given on page 18 of the New residents guide - click here to view

 The Charitable Trust

 The Minnis Management Board is distinct from the Stelling Minnis Charitable Trust.
 The Charitable Trust was constituted by the Owners by a deed dated 18/3/94, with the object of holding the trust fund and its income on trust "to apply the same for the preservation protection and improvement of Stelling Minnis and the recreational use and enjoyment thereof all for the public benefit".

 The Trust Deed provides for seven trustees, four (described as the Freeholders Trustees) to be appointed by the Lords of the Manor for the time being and one each (described as the Representative Trustees) to be appointed by the Parish Council, the Commoners' Association and the Friends of Stelling Minnis.
 The Deed names the Freeholders Trustees as Graham Carter, Ronald Champion, Norman Dale and Judith Baker, the Parish Council Trustee as Paul Murray, the Commoners' Association Trustee as Kenneth Starr and the Friends of Stelling Minnis Trustee as John Gifford.